-Design has the power to improve people’s lives and to fuel and create enterprises that both drive prosperity and help us make best use of limited resources.
+Design has the power to improve people’s lives and to help create enterprises that drive prosperity and make better use of limited resources.

-We are developing and testing tools and strategies to increase empathy and communication between designers and clients or service users, drawing ideas and insight from general design practice, game design, psychology, ethnography, educational theory, activism, critical studies or acting and performance techniques.
+We are developing and testing tools and strategies to increase empathy and communication between designers, clients, and service users, drawing on design practice, psychology, ethnography, educational theory, and critical studies.

 Cognitive Accessibility for digital health 2020-2021